 Access Constraints This measures the level of humanitarian access constraints.4.0No constraintsExtreme constraints

-In the northeast, the Boko Haram insurgency has affected more than 14 million people, and more than seven million are in need.?
-After 10 years of conflict the group continues to carry out high-profile attacks against the military and civilians in Borno, Yobe, and Adamawa states.
-In 2019, an escalation of Boko Haram attack in Borno state has been observed.?Some 800,000 people in northeast Nigeria are entirely inaccessible.?
+In the northeast, the Boko Haram insurgency has affected more than 13 million people, and more than six million are in need.?
+After more than 10 years of conflict, the group continues to carry out high-profile attacks against the military and civilians in Borno, Yobe, and Adamawa states.
+In 2019, a resurgence and escalation of the Boko Haram crisis was witnessed across northeastern Nigeria.
+About 800,000 people in the affected area are entirely inaccessible.?

 Violence in the northeast has caused massive displacement and at the same time restricted movement: it has disrupted food supplies, hindered access to basic services, and limited agricultural activities.?Food security, nutrition, WASH and protection assistance continue to be priority needs.
 INFORM measures Nigeria's risk of humanitarian crisis and disaster to be very high, at 6.9/10.?